kjell/mcn-2020-git-haiku/index.md

-Now the swinging bridge
+In the sea-surf edge
-oh voices of the wild ducks
+chirping, keeps the autumn gay
-On the temple porch
+Basho lines the moon